 Practical validation habits for finance professionals.
 Always verify material numbers against source data before using them.
 When AI generates a calculation, check the logic independently for the first several uses until you have calibrated how reliable the tool is for that type of task.
 For narrative outputs, verify that every factual claim in the AI-generated text is supported by the data you provided.
 Treat AI output as a first draft that requires review, not a final product.

-As AI tools improve, the validation burden reduces - but it does not disappear.
+As AI tools improve, the validation burden reduces, but it does not disappear.
 The appropriate level of scrutiny depends on materiality (how significant is the output if it is wrong?), novelty (is this a task you have validated before?), and complexity (how many steps did the AI perform?).
 Developing a systematic approach to these three questions is the foundation of effective AI output validation.

 Governance and Ethics Awareness